Join my community and receive my free ebook! Subscribe now >>

-Did you know that doing a hysterectomy and your heart disease risk increases?
+Did you know that undergoing a hysterectomy and your heart disease risk increases?
 Hysterectomy or the removal of your uterus is the second most common surgery in women of color and of African heritage.

-But sometimes the ovaries are also removed, increasing the risk of heart disease to premenopausal women even more.
+When the ovaries are also removed at this surgery it increases the risk of heart disease to premenopausal women even more.

 Even with all the facts I was hesitant, since I already was diagnosed with high blood pressure, on medication and was experiencing difficult side effects from the treatment.

-A Swedish study, published in the European Heart Journal, stated that premenopausal women that had a hysterectomy were more likely to die from heart disease or stroke.
+A Swedish study stated that premenopausal women that had a hysterectomy were more likely to die from heart disease or stroke.
 This they think is caused by the lack of estrogen, leading to unhealthy cholesterol levels.

-Elevated levels of your total blood cholesterol increases your heart attack rates 2.4 times.
+Elevated levels of your total blood cholesterol increase your heart attack rates 2.4 times.

 High blood pressure is just as dangerous as high cholesterol.
 With high blood pressure you are more than twice times more likely to also suffer a heart attack.